Share this Post

 “We do a lot of frames, glazing, and doors,” explains TSS CEO Jim Richards.
 “That’s just like any other building—provided you understand the materials.”
 Durably increasing security can be as straightforward as adding blocking to doors and swapping out frames prior to installing the UL-rated components.
 “It stays out of the way.
 It is bullet-resistant, but it doesn’t look bullet-resistant.”

-As Rick Reid noted, “they looked at what we did as the the final layer of security for their facility, and their first line of defense.”
+As Bob George noted, “they looked at what we did as the final layer of security for their facility, and their first line of defense.”
 The centerpiece was a 5-sided guard booth, constructed with continuous mirrored glazing joined at 150º mitered angles.
-This offered security a continuous 270º view, with no blindspots or distortion.
+This offered security a continuous 270º view, with no blind spots or distortion.
 This booth was built to withstand everything from pistol fire to rounds from high-powered and tactical rifles.

 No off-the-shelf solution like this existed—and an invisible solution wouldn’t have met two core goals: Increasing actual workplace safety, and increasing workers’ sense that they are safe and secure on the job.